-Combined Limitation: There is one final limitation if you have more than one credit to be entered on lines 4 through 7 of Schedule G. These credits, when combined, cannot be greater than the state adjusted gross income tax (AGIT) shown on Form IT-40PNR line 8; if they are, adjust the amounts before you enter them.
+Combined Limitation: There is one final limitation if you have more than one credit to be entered on lines 4 through 7 of Schedule G. These credits, when combined, cannot be greater than the state adjusted gross income tax shown on Form IT-40PNR line 8; if they are, adjust the amounts before you enter them.
+This includes any credits reported on Schedule IN-OCC, and carried to line 7 of Schedule G.